Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/test-driven-development/_index.md

 https://jrsinclair.com/articles/2016/gentle-introduction-to-javascript-tdd-intro/

 As these tutorials state, using test-driven development may seem like extra work at first, but the benefits are enormous, especially for larger projects.
-TDD helps you think through the requirements of your program, and breaks it into bite-sized pieces which makes it more fun to develop and less prone to error.
+Test-Driven Development helps you think through the requirements of your program and breaks it into bite-sized pieces which makes it more fun to develop and less prone to error.